whitphx/whitphx.info/content/blog/20220315-how-to-ask-about-programming-problems/index.md

 * This article is NOT focusing on soft skills or moral advice like "be polite."

 # The most important idea
-The principal is to pay as much effort as possible to save the respondents' time and effort to understand and solve the problem.
+The principle is to pay as much effort as possible to save the respondents' time and effort to understand and solve the problem.

-The problem-solving process includes, for example,
+The problem-solving process they may do includes, for example,
 * reproducing the bug in their own environment by running the actual code
 * reading the logs
 * googling the error messages